mckeowr1/sm_RNA_seq/README.md

-#Don't mark duplicates w/ picard tools
+#Don't remove duplicates w/ picard tools

+# Getting a list of what maps and what doesn't
+#What doesn't Map
+--un/--un-conc (possibly with -gz or -bz2); This triggers --un parameter for single reads and --un-conc for paired reads

+#What Maps
+--al/--al-conc (possibly with -gz or -bz2); This triggers --al parameter for single reads and --al-conc for paired reads

+bowtie build manual

 # Need to build Bowtie Indices for Larracuente 2017

-bowtie build manual

 path to RepBase Genome `afp://blythelabnas.mbs.northwestern.edu/BlytheLab_Files/HTSeq/Genomes/Drosophila_Repbase_Khost_Larracuente_2017`

+#Post-Bam Pipline

+1) Sam tools index & Marked Duplicate BAM
+2) R to calculate genome coverage
+    3) Width of mapping reads

+#Vizualing Larracuente